 Mentors

-Assistant Professor of Medicine, Division of Pulmonary, Allergy and Critical Care Medicine
+Assistant Professor of Medicine, Division of Pulmonary, Allergy, Critical Care, and Sleep Medicine

 Dr. Alder’s research focuses on understanding the role of telomere length in human health and disease.
 His current interest is exploring the mechanisms by which telomere dysfunction causes age-related lung diseases including pulmonary fibrosis and emphysema.
 The Alder lab uses a number of approaches to explore that pathogenesis of short-telomere mediated disease including genetics, cell biology, and animal models with the hope that these studies will lead to a deeper understanding of how telomere dysfunction contributes to lung disease and potentially inform rational therapies.

-Associate Professor of Medicine, Division of Pulmonary, Allergy and Critical Care Medicine
+Associate Professor of Medicine, Division of Pulmonary, Allergy, Critical Care, and Sleep Medicine

 Director, Pulmonary and Critical Care Medicine Fellowship Program